Nera26/pokerhub/docs/error-budget-procedures.md

 - [Service Uptime](runbooks/service-uptime.md)
 - [Queue Saturation](runbooks/queue-saturation.md)

+## Breach Handling Workflow
+1. **Observe** – An Alertmanager page for burn rate or SLO breach arrives via PagerDuty.
+Open the relevant Grafana dashboard from the table above.
+2. **Mitigate** – Follow the linked runbook to stabilize the service.
+Record actions in the incident channel.
+3. **Verify** – Ensure burn rate drops below thresholds on the dashboard.
+If it remains high for more than an hour, escalate to the engineering manager.
+4. **Postmortem** – After resolution, document the incident and reference the dashboard snapshot in the report.

 ## 50% Budget Consumed
 - Freeze feature deployments; only reliability fixes may ship.
 - Review active incidents and prioritize mitigation work.